Skip to main content

 Emerald Shared Services DBA K&L Distributors, IncRenton215Closure

-The largest notice was filed by Emerald Shared Services DBA K&L Distributors, Inc at its Renton facility, reporting 215 affected workers.
+The biggest impact was at Emerald Shared Services DBA K&L Distributors, Inc at its Renton facility, reporting 215 affected workers.

 Trend & Outlook